SchwarzIT/andcoachmark/README.md

 * Above described rendering strategy can be replaced by your own implementations or the priority of the available strategies can be changed.
 * Decide how the button that closes the coachmark should appear (cancel/ok on right side, ok button below description, no button just click to dismiss).
 It's also possible to write your own rendering.
 * All colors and texts can be changed when setting up the Coachmark with the provided Builder.
-* Decide how the CoachmarkView should appear (NoAnimation or Animation that animates the circle around the clicked view getting smaller until it reaches the clicked view).
+* Decide how the CoachmarkView should appear (NoAnimation or Animation that animates the circle around the clicked mView getting smaller until it reaches the clicked mView).
 It's also possible to write your own startup animation.

 ## Implementation

-1. Add it in your root build.gradle at the end of repositories:
+1. Add it in your root mBuild.gradle at the end of repositories:

 	 ```
 	allprojects {